2007–08 Liverpool F.C. season: Left club during season

-Regular season
+Season summary

 August

 Liverpool began their Premier League season with a trip to Aston Villa, which they won 2–1.
-This was followed by the first leg of the Champions League qualifier, at Toulouse.
+This was followed by the first-leg of their UEFA Champions League qualifier against Toulouse.
 The game, unusually played on a weekday afternoon, was won 1–0 by Liverpool.

-Next came the first home game, a Premier League game against Chelsea.
-Liverpool took a lead through Fernando Torres's first goal for the club, but Chelsea hit back with a disputed penalty, ending the game 1–1.
-Referee Rob Styles appeared to book Michael Essien twice without sending him off, similar to Graham Poll at the 2006 World Cup.
+Next came their first home game of the season, a Premier League match against Chelsea.
+Liverpool took the lead through Fernando Torres's first goal for the club, but Chelsea hit back with a disputed penalty from Frank Lampard, ending the game 1–1.
+Referee Rob Styles appeared to book Michael Essien twice without sending him off, similar to Graham Poll at the 2006 FIFA World Cup.
 Styles later admitted to have made an incorrect decision to award the penalty and, unusually, apologised to Liverpool for his mistake; he was subsequently dropped for the next gameweek.

-The third league game of the season, a 2–0 away win at Sunderland, was notable for Mohamed Sissoko's first (and only) Liverpool goal, after more than two years.
+The third Premier League game of the season, was a 2–0 away win at Sunderland, It was notable for Mohamed Sissoko's first (and only) Liverpool goal, after more than two years.
 This was also the Reds' 7,000th league goal.
-The following Tuesday saw Liverpool play Toulouse at Anfield in the second leg of their Champions League qualifying tie.
+The following Tuesday saw Liverpool play Toulouse at Anfield in the second-leg of their UEFA Champions League qualifying tie.
 Before kick-off, the Everton song "Z Cars" echoed around Anfield, in memory of 11-year-old Rhys Jones, a local boy who had been shot dead the previous week.
-The game finished 4–0 to Liverpool, and the team thereby qualified for the group stage courtesy of a 5–0 aggregate scoreline.
+The match finished 4–0 to Liverpool, and the club qualified for the group stage winning 5–0 on aggregate.

 September

-Liverpool won their first game of September against Derby County 6–0, Liverpool's biggest league win since April 2003 when they beat West Bromwich Albion by the same scoreline.
-This win took them to the top of the Premier League table for the first time under Rafa Benitez.
+Liverpool won their first match of September, 6–0 against Derby County, Liverpool's biggest league win since 26 April 2003 when they beat West Bromwich Albion by the same scoreline.
+This win took them to the top of the Premier League table for the first time under Rafael Benitez.

-After a two-week international break, Liverpool's next league game was away to Portsmouth.
-The match ended in a 0–0 draw, after Pepe Reina saved Nwankwo Kanu's penalty kick.
-The following week, the home league game against Birmingham City, ended in a similar goalless scoreline.
+After a two-week international break, Liverpool's next Premier League match was away to Portsmouth.
+The match ended in a 0–0 draw, after Pepe Reina saved Nwankwo Kanu's penalty-kick.
+The following week, the Premier League match against Birmingham City at Anfield, also ended in a 0–0 draw.

-In between those two league draws Liverpool travelled to Porto to begin their Champions League Group A campaign against another team that had previously won the competition.
-The game, which ended 1–1, saw Jermaine Pennant sent off after receiving two yellow cards.
+In between those two Premier League draws Liverpool travelled to Porto to begin their UEFA Champions League group stage campaign against another club that had previously won the competition.
+The game, which ended 1–1, saw Jermaine Pennant sent-off after receiving two yellow cards.

-Liverpool got back on a winning track when they travelled to Reading for a League Cup third round tie.
-Liverpool beat their hosts 4–2, with Fernando Torres scoring his first Liverpool hat-trick.
-This was followed up with a league success, away to Wigan Athletic at the JJB Stadium, where Yossi Benayoun's 75th-minute strike—his second in two games—was enough to secure three points.
+Liverpool got back to winning ways when they travelled to Reading for a League Cup third round match.
+Liverpool beat their hosts 4–2, with Fernando Torres scoring his first hat-trick for the club.
+This was followed up with a Premier League success, away to Wigan Athletic at the JJB Stadium, where Yossi Benayoun's 75th-minute strike his second in two games was enough to secure three points.